Machine Learning based Framework for Robust Price-Sensitivity Estimation with Application to Airline Pricing: Simulation Experiments

-The final values of $\hat{\alpha}$ after updating over 104 week's worth of data for both direct and two-stage methods are shown in Table \ref{tab:alpha_estimates}.
+The final values of estimated price sensitivity parameters $\hat{\alpha} = -\frac{1}{\hat{\theta}}$ after updating over 104 week's worth of data for both direct and two-stage methods are shown in Table \ref{tab:alpha_estimates}.
 The mean absolute percentage errors (MAPE) between the estimated and true price sensitivity parameters are also shown in Table \ref{tab:alpha_estimates}.
-We also compute the weighted MAPE (wMAPE) metric where the weights are normalized to 1 and based on relative bookings received for various POS/TF combinations i.e., we give higher weight to POS/TF combinations with more bookings.
+We also compute the weighted MAPE (wMAPE) metric where the weights are normalized to 1 based on relative bookings received for various POS/TF combinations i.e., we give higher weight to POS/TF combinations with more bookings.
 Since the direct approach's performance may change based on the train-validation split and different random initialization of the model, we perform 10 runs and for each run calculate the MAPE and wMAPE and report the means in Table \ref{tab:alpha_estimates}.
 Note that the individual numbers for the direct approach estimates in Table \ref{tab:alpha_estimates} are from one run that had performance close to the mean (MAPE=23.814\% and wMAPE=0.786\%) and are used as a representative for illustration purposes.

-We see that both the direct approach via wide and deep neural network and the two-stage approach are able to estimate price-sensitivity parameters in a reasonable range and capture general trends like willingness-to-pay increasing as we get closer to departure and that for a given TF, WTP for POS 1 are higher than that for POS 0.
-However, the two-stage approach is much more accurate resulting in a MAPE error of $5.085\%$ as compared to the Wide and Deep approach with an average MAPE error of $24.876 \%$.
-A similar improvement is also observed in the wMAPE metrics where the two-stage approach leads to more accurate metrics.
+We see that both the direct approach via wide and deep neural network and the two-stage approaches are able to estimate price-sensitivity parameters in a reasonable range and capture general trends like willingness-to-pay increasing as we get closer to departure and that for a given TF, WTP for POS 1 are higher than that for POS 0.
+However, the two-stage approaches have lower MAPE errors of $4.16\%$ and $17.36\%$ for \texttt{Two-stage-CO} and \texttt{Two-stage-PO} respectively, as compared to the Wide and Deep approach with an average MAPE error of $24.876 \%$.
+From the wMAPE metric perspective, the \texttt{Two-stage-CO} approach is substantially better than the \texttt{Two-stage-PO} and the Direct approach which have very similar wMAPE error.
 These results also show the robustness of the two-stage approach to the minor mis-specification in the linear treatment effect model.